 One major (and often overlooked) benefit of self-directed IRAs is rental income isn’t taxed while it’s in your IRA.
 You don’t have to pay taxes on the earnings until distributed (tax-deferred) or at all, if you have a Roth IRA.
 You can use the money you would have been paying in taxes to maintain or grow your real estate retirement empire.

 Although you can continue to make investments in the IRA with the earnings, you cannot use it personally.
 This means that all income must go back into the IRA so that it is not taxed.
-Follow the rules to keep your IRA compliant.
-Learn more about prohibited transactions.
+Keep in mind with a self-directed IRA, the account holder must stay up to speed to ensure they’re following the rules to keep their IRA compliant.
+Learn more about prohibited transactions and self-directed IRA compliance.

 Real estate professionals aren’t the only ones investing in real estate— so are their clients, and recently, more and more are doing so with their self-directed IRAs.
 They are directly involved with buyers and sellers but are not tapping into this incredible opportunity to build more business.